relaypro-open/dog/README.md

 dog is your network guard dog.

-'dog_fw' is the search friendly name for dog.
+'dog-fw' is the search friendly name for dog.

 ## Why dog?